robbytables/bug-free-invention/unit-7-web-dev-wrap-up/instructor-resources/02-project/README.md

 ## Prompt

-We'd like you to have something tangible to show for having taken this class with us, so let's use your newly acquired `Flask` skills to make a mini-web app.
+This is it, the moment you've been building for- time to build a Flask app that's all your own.

 #### Got Ideas?

-You are free to make a website about any topic you'd like as long as it meets all the requirements listed below.
+You are free to make a website or API about any topic you'd like as long as it meets all the requirements listed below.
 If you're having trouble coming up with a topic, here are a few to consider:

 * Find a fun API and base it on that.
+Wrapping an API with added functionality is a valid use of Flask!
 * Make an "About Me" site that's all about you.
 * Make a portfolio website for one of your hobbies.
 * Make a blog about a topic you find interesting.
-* Make something you think would improve your life in some way.
+* Make a tool you think would improve your life in some way (travel planning, financial advice, data aggregator, etc.)
 * Feel free to share resources and inspiration with your classmates!

 ---